What If My Child Has A Drinking Problem?

 Posted in: Teenagers

+How can you tell if your child has a drinking problem?
 By far, the most commonly misused drug among teens is alcohol.
 This makes sense, as alcohol is legally available throughout the United States, it’s heavily advertised and glorified in the media, and frequently used in celebratory activities.
 The effects of alcohol in terms of reducing inhibition are quite real.
-Many parents will have a drink to “wind down,” and the fact that kids see their parents drinking can be confusing for teens who are being pressured peers to themselves to drink while also being told not to by adults.
+Many parents will have a drink to “wind down,” and the fact that kids see their parents drinking can be confusing for teens who are being pressured by peers to drink while also being told not to drink by adults.

 Does this mean that parents ought not drink alcohol at all?

 Of course not.
-If anything, adults, can model responsible drinking for kids so that when kids are in fact old enough to legally drink, they will do so with a clear understanding of the responsibilities that come with the pleasures of drinking spirits.
+If anything, adults can model responsible behaviors around drinking for kids so that when kids are in fact old enough to legally drink, they will do so with a clear understanding of the responsibilities that come with the pleasures of drinking spirits.
 These nuances illustrate the complexity of the issue.

 Alcohol is pervasive, effective, and dangerous.
 Scenes of drinking, both responsibly and irresponsibly, are equally pervasive.
 And, kids will vary greatly with regard to their capacity to metabolize alcohol.
 In fact, those teens at the highest risk are the ones who can “hold their alcohol” well.
 This capacity is a highly-heritable trait, and is associated with a very high risk of problematic drinking later on.